jpverkamp/blog/content/reviews/books/Terry Pratchett/Good Omens.md

 Oh it's so good.

-I've read quite a bit of {{<crosslink "Terry Pratchett">}} and {{<crosslink "Neil Gaiman">}}, so reading a co-lab between them.
+I've read quite a bit of [[Terry Pratchett]]() and [[Neil Gaiman]](), so reading a co-lab between them.
 Plus, I actually watched the [show on Amazon](https://www.amazon.com/Good-Omens-Season-1/dp/B089XW1Z6Y) a while back, well before reading this book.
 From that order at least, it's one of the particularly faithful and well done adaptations.
 Both being rather enjoyable.

 I really can't get Michael Sheet and David Tennant out of my head though.